Tbrady9/CodinGame/README.md

 ## Overview ##

-This repository will hold all of my solutions to coding puzzles posted on codingame.com.
-Descriptions of each puzzle will be listed in this readme file in the order in which I completed them.
+During my pursuit of my bachelors degree for computer science, I had a class in which the professor recommended a website (codingame.com) to all of his students.
+This website holds many different coding challenges and puzzles for many coding languages and many skill levels.
+This repository will hold all of my solutions to the puzzles that I have done so far.
+This readme file will hold the descriptions of each challenge in the order in which I completed them starting with the earliest completed in my second year of school.

 ## The Descent ##